 ISB YLP Essays

-The ISB YLP program was born with a simple idea – finding the best talent and nurturing it need not have to wait till the talented garner 4-5 years of work experience to apply for top MBA programs.
+The ISB YLP program was born with a simple idea – finding the best talent and nurturing it need not have to wait till the talented garner 4-5 years of work experience to apply for top executive MBA programs.
 There are a large number of students who have the leadership potential, academic ability, and passion to be business leaders in the future.
 The ISB YLP aims to recognize these leaders, tap them, and groom them even before they begin their MBA.
 ISB YLP essays, an integral part of stage 2 of the process, play a special role in this selection process.

 GYANONE ISB YLP STARS